MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml/packagehelp/categoricalHash.md

  #`categoricalHash`: Machine Learning Categorical HashData Transform

+ Applies to version 1.3.0 of package MicrosoftML.

  ##Description

 Categorical hash transform that can be performed on data before